Esri/arcgis-maps-sdk-swift-samples/Shared/Samples/Add raster from file/README.md

 * Raster
 * RasterLayer

+## About the data

+This sample shows a [Shasta.tif Raster Image](https://www.arcgis.com/home/item.html?id=6876e57d373a497e9cdb916642531b70) hosted on ArcGIS Online.

 ## Additional information

 See the topic [What is raster data?](https://desktop.arcgis.com/en/arcmap/latest/manage-data/raster-and-images/what-is-raster-data.htm) in the *ArcMap* documentation for more information about raster images.